Health and HIV Services

 HWWK also facilitates its secondary beneficiaries which include key and priority populations to access appropriate Health and HIV prevention, treatment and care services across the country.

-The Health and HIV services pillar seeks to address the limited access and utilization of health services among youth and children therefore reducing their vulnerability to HIV/AIDS.
+The Health and HIV services pillar seeks to address the limited access and utilization of health services among key and priority populations in order to reduce their vulnerability to HIV/AIDS.